- Search The Registry

 Scipio A. Jones

 Jones practiced law in Little Rock for the rest of his life.
-He frequently represented indigent citizens and worked to correct abuse and injustice in Arkansas’s penal system; Jones twice served in temporary capacity as a judge.
+He frequently represented indigent citizens and worked to correct abuse and injustice in Arkansas’s penal system; Jones twice served in a temporary capacity as a judge.
 The most significant case in which Jones was involved was the defense of twelve Black men arrested during the Elaine Massacre.
 Between November 3 and 17, 1919, twelve men were tried, convicted, and sentenced to death for murder in their roles in a supposed Black uprising; the trials were marked by weak evidence, a lack of cross-examination of witnesses, and short deliberations by the local juries.

-In 1924, the Republican state committee did agree to hold party conventions in “places where all Republicans can attend” and expanded its committee to include two positions reserved for Blacks.
+In 1924, the Republican state committee did agree to hold party conventions in “places where all Republicans can attend” and expanded its commitment to include two positions reserved for blacks.
 On May 1, 1928, Jones was chosen as a delegate from Arkansas to the Republican National Convention.
 He also served in this position in 1940.
 In 1930, Jones was among a group of Black lawyers who sued (unsuccessfully) the Democratic Party in Arkansas to reverse rules that prevented Black citizens from voting in the Democratic state primary elections.

 Jones died in his home in Little Rock on March 28, 1943.
 Among the honors given to Jones are two significant buildings named for him.
 The junior and senior high school in North Little Rock was named for him from its construction in 1928 until its closing (due to the end of segregated education) in 1970.
 The U.S. post office at 1700 Main Street in Little Rock was named for Jones in 2007.